-from the FREEDOM-THROUGH-LITIGATION dept
+from the swipe-left-to-report-as-potential-terrorist dept

 Seizing on a terrorist attack halfway around the world, the governor of New York has vowed to make his state safer by adding more bodies to the NYPD's overstuffed counterterrorism units and, as is the style of the time, introduced an app that will allow any New York resident to report anyone with a camera near a public building, bridge, tunnel, parked car, or power line.

 "See Something, Send Something" allows anyone to capture suspicious activity as a photo or written note and send the information to the New York State Intelligence Center.
 From there, the tip will be reviewed and if relevant, sent to the appropriate law enforcement agency.
 Public service announcements promoting the campaign will be played at DMV offices and service areas along state highways.The governor's press release reminds New Yorkers that the app is for reporting of suspicious people/objects/actions only and very definitely not for criticizing the government's terrorist hysteria or regaling local DHS Fusion Centers with an assortment of dick pics.

 By using the app, which can be downloaded for free for iPhone and Android phone users, there is no worry about who to send the tip to or what phone number to call—users can simply send a photo of the suspicious activity using their device’s camera, by choosing a photo from its library, or sending a written note.
 It also includes information on what to look for and when to report suspicious activity.
 The service is already available in Colorado, Louisiana, Ohio, Pennsylvania and Virginia.

 In order to keep the app focused on safety, users should report only suspicious behavior and situations (e.g., an unattended backpack or briefcase in a public place) rather than beliefs, thoughts, ideas, expressions, associations, or speech unrelated to terrorism or other criminal activity.Well, good luck with that.